rbalestr-lab/stable-pretraining.github.io/dev/_sources/auto_examples/custom_supervised.rst

 .. _sphx_glr_auto_examples_custom_supervised.py:

-This example demonstrates how to create a custom supervised model using the `stable_ssl` library.
+This example demonstrates how to create a custom supervised model using the `stable_pretraining` library.

 ..
 GENERATED FROM PYTHON SOURCE LINES 2-80